frankshearar/Home/Global-Tools---NuGet-Implementation.md

 **Proposal** - The package type should simply be named **CommandLineTool**.
 Because the concepts of global and locals tools are discussed, I think this name minimizes confusion.

 In addition, packages with this package type, can **only** have 1 package type!
-Rob - we should enforce this 1 package type today.
+We need to add validation on pack side that there can be no packages with more than 1 package type that contains the package type **CommandLineTool**.

 ##### Open Questions
+- Rob - we should be enforcing this 1 package type today.
 - Double check nuget.org for custom package types named **CommandLineTool** (Rob - however, we invent them...not third parties...need to discuss policy)

-- Do we want to add extra validation on pack side to warn against creating packages with 2 packageypes if 1 of those package types is **Tool** (Rob - yes...even if not a tool)

 #### Installing a global tool
 Dotnet CLI will create a **temporary** project and provide all details regarding restore there, including